AliJafarli/social-media/README.md

 SOCIAL MEDIA

-A backend REST API for a basic social media platform, built using Java and Spring Boot.
+A backend RESTful API for a basic social media platform, built using Java and Spring Boot.
 Users can register, log in, create posts, like, comment, and follow other users.

 🚀 Features